WELCOME TO MADAGASCAR FISHING

 Girl catching big fish in Madagascar during action

-Dream Fishing Trip – Nosy Be Madagascar
+Dream Fishing Trips – Nosy Be Madagascar

-Big Barracuda on the boat
+Big Barracuda fishing on Nosy Be Madagascar

-Yellou Snapper from Madagascar
+Yellou Snapper from Madagascar night fishing on catamaran

-Coral grouper catch during our fishing trip
+Coral grouper catch during our fishing trip in Madagascar

-Big Marlin on the deck close to Nosy Be Madagascar
+Big Marlin on the deck close to Nosy Be Madagascar catch during our fishing trip

 Five days at sea in pursuit of big fish.